shivinder/DevOps-Guide/IaC/Cloudformation/cloudformation-concepts.md

 # Cloudformation-Concepts
 AWS CloudFormation is a tool to write the Infrastructure as a Code(IaC).
 Any kind of AWS resources such as VPCs, EC2, S3, RDS or any other kind of resources can be created using AWS CloudFormation.
-We can define any AWS resource in a JSON or a YANL file.
+We can define any AWS resource in a JSON or a YAML file.

 This has a lot of advantages such as: